-If the dollar value of the item or medical service you have appealed meets certain minimum levels,
+If the dollar value of the item or medical service you have appealed meets certain minimum levels, e who works for the Federal government will review your appeal e you an answer.
+This judge is called an "Administrative Law

 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.